jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 [open a feature request](https://github.com/ethercrab-rs/ethercrab/issues/new?assignees=&labels=feature&projects=&template=feature.md&title=)!**

 I've really enjoyed working on EtherCrab to both scratch my own itch, and hopefully help others at the same time.
-If you're interested in seeing where it goes and to help expand Rust's industrial automation footprint, please [give it a star](https://github.com/ethercrab-rs/ethercrab), share it with anyone who might find it interesting/useful, and try it out!
+If you're interested in seeing where it goes or in helping expand Rust's industrial automation footprint, please [give it a star](https://github.com/ethercrab-rs/ethercrab), share it with anyone who might find it interesting/useful, and try it out!
 I'm always looking for guinea pigs to see what EtherCrab might be missing, or what oddware it refuses to work on.